 Christmas Day games have been an NBA tradition since the league’s second season in 1947.
-This year, five games are being played, headlined by yet another meeting between last season’s Finals participants, as the Golden State Warriors play host to the Cleveland Cavaliers.
+This year, five games are being played, headlined by yet another meeting between last season’s Finals participants, in the form of LeBron James and Steph Curry.

 ROB THE ORIGINAL